 However, there are ages at which you can access your pensions, whether it be the state pension, workplace pension or personal pension.
 Different minimum retirement ages are required to access the funds in these pensions.

 The current retirement age in the UK for the state pension is currently 66 for both men and women.
 In recent years, the state pension age has seen modifications depending on when you were born.

-The state pension age for both men and women born after April 6 1978 is 68.
-However, the pension age for those born before April 6 1970 remains at 67 years and, for those born between April 6 1970 and April 5 1978, varies between 67 and one month and 68, depending on their date of birth.
+The state pension age for both men and women born after April 6, 1978, is now 68.
+However, the pension age for those born before April 6, 1970, remains 67 years.
+For people born between April 6, 1970, and April 5, 1978, the pension age varies between 67 and one month and 68, depending on their date of birth.